sjb296/ECM1400-Coursework/README.md

 Then, in your browser, navigate to 127.0.0.1:5000 to run the frontend and view the dashboard.

+Then, put your newsapi API key into the appropriate field in config.yml.

 ## Usage

 ### Startup and during runtime